 The Akashi Kaikyo Bridge, also known as the Pearl Bridge, is totally worth a visit.
 It is not only a marvel of modern technology but an astonishingly beautiful landmark.

-Brief History of the Akashi Kaikyo Bridge
+A brief history of the Akashi Kaikyo Bridge

 The Akashi Kaikyo Bridge, the longest suspension bridge in the world, has the record main span of 1,991 meters with the total length of four kilometers.
 It is 692 meters longer than the longest suspension bridge in the United States, the Verrazano-Narrows Bridge in New York, built in 1964; and 710 meters longer than the Golden Gate Bridge in San Francisco, constructed in 1937.